/* * external links open in new window */

 Cliff Palace cliff dwelling photographed from the Cliff Palace Viewpoint by Sun Temple on Mesa Loop.
 Camera Settings: f/16 @ 1/250, ISO 400, 350 mm (70-200mm lens with 2X teleconverter.)

-Cliff Palace Loop is located on Chapin Mesa and was closed due to construction and is still closed until at least the end of June 2021.
+Cliff Palace Loop is located on Chapin Mesa and was closed due to construction when I visited.
+(It’s slated to be open summer 2025.)
 When the loop is open, Cliff Palace Dwelling is only accessible by guided tours for $8/person.
-The loop also contains balcony house and the Soda Canyon Trail.
+The loop also contains Balcony House and the Soda Canyon Trail.

 Mesa Loop